Emilio Aguinaldo: Philippine Revolution

-The Magdalo faction of the Katipunan, which also operated in Cavite under Gen. Emilio Aguinaldo, used flags similar to those used by the Magdiwang faction and featuring a white sun with a red baybayin symbol for Ka.
+The Magdalo faction of the Katipunan, which also operated in Cavite under Gen. Aguinaldo, used flags similar to those used by the Magdiwang faction and featuring a white sun with a red baybayin symbol for Ka.

 The symbol has recently been revived by a breakaway group of army officers to show the end of war with Spain after the peace agreement.
-The flag became the first official banner of the revolutionary forces and was blessed in a crowd celebrated at Imus.
+The flag became the first official banner of the revolutionary forces and was blessed in a crowd celebrating at Imus.
 Aguinaldo referred to this flag in his proclamation of October 31, 1896: "Filipino people!!
 The hour has arrived to shed blood for the conquest of our liberty.
 Assemble and follow the flag of the Revolution – it stands for Liberty, Equality and Fraternity."

 Battle of Imus

 In August 1896, as coordinated attacks broke out and sparked the revolution beginning in Manila.
 Aguinaldo marched from Kawit with 600 men and launched a series of skirmishes at Imus that eventually ended in open hostilities against Spanish troops stationed there.
 On September 1, with the aid of Captain Jose Tagle of Imus, they laid siege against Imus to draw the Spanish out.
 A Spanish relief column commanded by Brigadier-General Ernesto de Aguirre had been dispatched from Manila to aid the beleaguered Spanish defenders of Imus.
 Supported only by 100 troops and by cavalry, Aguirre gave the impression that he had been sent out to suppress a minor disturbance.
 Aguinaldo and his men counterattacked but suffered heavy losses that almost cost his own life.
 Despite the success, Aguirre did not press the attack, felt the inadequacy of his troops, and hastened back to Manila to get reinforcements.
 During the lull in the fighting, Aguinaldo's troops reorganized and prepared for another Spanish attack.
 On September 3, Aguirre came back with a much larger force of 3,000 men.
 When Spanish troops arrived at the Isabel II Bridge, they were fired upon by the concealed rebels.
 The Spanish force was routed, withdrawing in disorder with substantial casualties.
 Among the abandoned Spanish weapons was Aguirre's sword, which was carried by Aguinaldo in future battles.